Illumina/hap.py/README.md

 test.stats.csv
 ```

-The most relevant metrics here again are recall and precision.
+The most relevant metrics are recall and precision.
+UNK calls are the calls that are outside the
+coverage of the truthset.

 ## Installation